SCOTTISH ISLANDS ON A BUDGET

 It can be very expensive taking a touring caravan over to the islands, so that is definitely something to bear in mind.
 However, this would not be an issue visiting an island such as Skye where you can reach the island via the bridge.
 The Caravan Club also offer membership and you can then get a discount off accredited sites.
 Again, staying for longer periods of time can increase savings.

 Some of the Caravan and Camping Sites are large parks with excellent facilities, but others are quite basic, with only a few facilities.
 However, some of the locations for the sites are stunning.
-I can think of several locations on the Isle of Skye that are jaw-droppingly beautiful.
+I can think of several locations on the Isles of Skye and Harris that are jaw-droppingly beautiful.

 Many of the Campsites have a designated area for tents and campers are welcome to use the facilities.
 A list of separate campsites (and joint camping/caravan sites) around Scotland is available through Scottish Camping .

 There is also the option of wild camping which can be exhilarating in the right location.
+You could agree that this is the ultimate way to visit scottish islands on a budget!
 Wild camping has guidelines that you need to follow in the Scottish Outdoor Access Code .
 Here is a great article on wild camping – A Beginners guide to wild camping .
 Permission should be sought from the landowner where-ever possible before camping.

 Scotland is one of the few places in the UK where it’s legal to wild camp, meaning there’s an unlimited number of remote and picturesque spots you can pitch your tent.
 Andy Strangeway was the first person to land and sleep on all 162 Scottish Islands which are 40 hectares and above in size.
 He achieved this amazing feat in 2007.
 During this adventure he camped on many uninhabited islands alone.

 Sometimes it is worth thinking ‘outside the box’ when it comes to accommodation in the Scottish islands.
 There is a lot of other types of accommodation available.
 This includes the following: